Author: Nyman Gibson Miralis

 -advertisement of products for sale which are never sent when purchased

 -overpaying a seller and then requesting the amount to be repaid back into their account in an attempt to launder money

 -issue bills to individuals and businesses for a particular service

 Addressing Online Scams or Fraud

 There are many scams which revolve around prizes.
-They usually inform you about having won an item or monetary amount and required to send personal information to claim the prize.
+They usually inform you about having won an item or monetary amount and require you to send personal information to claim the prize.
 Dating and romance scams play on emotional triggers before requesting money, gifts or details.